 We are honored to participate in Giving Edge and the Big Day of Giving!
 Please see our Giving Edge profile to view our profile and review how your donations contribute to our work in the Davis and Sacramento communities.

-Your support to the PTDT creates a stronger, healthier, more creative community.
-For almost three decades we’ve created innovative programs!
+Your support to the PTDT creates a stronger, healthier, and more creative community.
+For almost four decades we’ve created innovative programs!
 For more details, just scroll down and find out more.

 Please consider making a donation to support our work in the Davis and Sacramento area communities.

 Community Choreography Project

 Began 1987.
 Matinee audience members helped create choreography for evening performances.
 Originally funded by the City of Davis’ Arts Contract Program.
 Subsequent programs funded by PTDT.